-- Ex: Starcraft - Mutalisks fly over any terrain, but cannot fight other fliers - Wraiths are not as tough, but can attack other fliers - Observers can see enemy, but not fight - No expression for set value since different things - Ex: Pirate game - Dreadnoughts slowest, Brigantines fastest - Interesting from gameplay, but what about balance?
+- Ex: Starcraft - Mutalisks fly over any terrain, but cannot fight other fliers - Wraiths are not as tough, but can attack other fliers - Observers can see enemy, but not fight - → There is no expression for values since different things! - Ex: Pirate game - Dreadnoughts slowest, Brigantines fastest - → Interesting from gameplay, but what about balance?